 A holding company owns and controls other companies, and sits at the top of a corporate hierarchy.
-A holding company is distinct from a parent company in that it is operationally inactive.
-For all other intents and purposes, a holding company is the same as a parent company.
+In most instances, a holding company is the same as a parent company (there are no globally accepted definitions here).

-For this reason, the term “mother ship” is a good descriptor.
+For this reason, the umbrella term “mother ship” is a good way of understanding the entity type.

 Tenants can be grouped into two categories: